ankane/cargo-3pl/README.md

 ## How It Works

-This project creates a summary of your dependency licenses from their `license` entry in `Cargo.toml`.
+This project creates a summary of your dependency licenses from their `license` field in `Cargo.toml`.
 It then tries to find their license files.
 It looks for:

 - filenames that contain `LICENSE`, `LICENCE`, `NOTICE`, or `COPYING` (case-insensitive)
 - `txt`, `md`, or no extension (case-insensitive)